 The waterfront is lined with elegant homes and mansions – some that look like they were inspired by Santorini! – and the beach is right on their doorstep.

-During low tide the beach is incredibly wide and you can walk all the way down to the cliffs on the south end of the beach looking for shells.
+During low tide, the beach is incredibly wide and you can walk all the way down to the cliffs on the south end of the beach looking for shells.

-The beach is also a popular destination for windsurfing, kitesurfing, and even landsailing – a sport where three-wheeled carts with a sail attached to them move with the force of wind.
+The beach is also a popular destination for windsurfing, kitesurfing, and even landsailing – a sport where three-wheeled carts with a sail attached to them move with the force of the wind.

 Rada Tilly feels a bit more upscale than neighbouring Comodoro Rivadavia, but it still maintains a casual beach town feel, so if you want to see something a little different this day trip is worth it.

 Another popular day trip from Comodoro Rivadavia is to Punta Marqués to see sea lions.